Transition is Period 4 on Wednesdays

 - SavY Workshops – this session teaches financial literacy.
 It is provided by a group of tertiary students.

-At the end of each term when internal workloads are heaviest, we run study sessions to help you self-manage your workload.
+Through out the year we run study sessions to help you self-manage your workload.

 The Transition programme aims to broaden your understanding and equip you for life beyond school.
 The programme is varied and is put together based on the recommendations of last year’s Year 11 students, staff and parents.